 PCN: “If someone is interested in upskilling, where should he or she start?”

 Martinez: “I would start by ensuring your tech skills are on point.
 Here are three suggestions I have that will help you stand out among your peers in the event industry:

 1. Master a project management tool.

-A project management software (like Asana, Basecamp or Wrike) is designed to help you plan, organize and manage your day-to-day tasks.
 Not only can you track how many hours it takes to complete a task, you can also track where you may be falling behind.
 If you’re looking to collect solid data that highlights your strengths and blockers, a project management system is the way to go.